thomasbariabas1/ToDo/README.md

 To run this application locally, you must have installed into your machine [node.js](https://nodejs.org/en/).

 ## Installation
+To run this app locally, you must first clone it with `git clone https://github.com/thomasbariabas1/ToDo.git` terminal command.
 To start this application locally, just run `npm start` into the terminal.
 Make sure that dependencies has been installed with `npm install` before trying to start the application.